MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-90-Private-Land-Mobile-Radio-Services/subpart-B-Public-Safety-Radio-Pool/section-90.20.md

 |      853.0125 MHz (base/mobile)      |Tactical.|
 |        808.0125 MHz (mobile)         |         |

 [62 FR 18845, Apr.
-17, 1997]Editorial Note:For Federal Register citations affecting § 90.20, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*Effective Date Note:At 81 FR 66542, Sept.
-28, 2016, § 90.20(a)(2)(xiv) was added.
-This paragraph contains information collection and recordkeeping requirements and will not become effective until approval has been given by the Office of Management and Budget.
+17, 1997]Editorial Note:For Federal Register citations affecting § 90.20, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*